gsoft-inc/wl-squide/docs/guides/implement-a-custom-logger.md

 });
 ```

-Start the applications and open the dev tools.
-Refresh the page.
-The console logs should be displayed:
+Start the applications and open the developer tools, then, refresh the page.
+You should see the following console log message:

 ```
 > [custom-logger] [shell] Found 1 remote modules to register.